espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Mask of Uncanny Breath.md

 * * *

 **Effect** The mask contorts and inhales, sucking breath from your target's lungs.
-The target falls [[Unconscious]] but doesn't fall [[Prone]] or drop what it's holding.
+The target falls [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]] but doesn't fall [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]] or drop what it's holding.
 It wakes up at the end of your turn if it hasn't been woken up already.

 * * *